xavelo/song-quotes-service/README.md

 served through a clean Hexagonal architecture, and integrate with Spotify to fetch artist metadata and top tracks.
-Kafka is used to publish events whenever a new quote is created, while Micrometer provides application metrics that can be scraped by Prometheus for observability.【F:src/main/java/com/xavelo/sqs/adapter/out/kafka/QuoteCreatedKafkaAdapter.java†L1-L68】【F:src/main/java/com/xavelo/sqs/adapter/out/metrics/MicrometerMetricsAdapter.java†L1-L61】【F:src/main/java/com/xavelo/sqs/adapter/out/spotify/SpotifyAdapter.java†L1-L124】
+Kafka is used to publish events whenever a new quote is created, while Micrometer provides application metrics that can be scraped by Prometheus for observability.

 ## Architecture highlights

-* **Hexagonal ports & adapters** – Core use cases and domain models live in the `application` and `port` packages, while infrastructure concerns such as MySQL persistence, Kafka, metrics, and Spotify live in dedicated adapters.【F:src/main/java/com/xavelo/sqs/application/service/QuoteService.java†L1-L145】【F:src/main/java/com/xavelo/sqs/port/in/GetQuotesUseCase.java†L1-L13】
+* **Hexagonal ports & adapters** – Core use cases and domain models live in the `application` and `port` packages, while infrastructure concerns such as MySQL persistence, Kafka, metrics, and Spotify live in dedicated adapters.
 * **Secure-by-default** – The service is configured as an OAuth2 resource server that expects JWT bearer tokens.
-Public quote and artist APIs are open, while authenticated scopes can be applied to protected endpoints such as `/api/secure`.【F:src/main/java/com/xavelo/sqs/configuration/SecurityConfig.java†L1-L24】【F:src/main/java/com/xavelo/sqs/adapter/in/http/secure/SecurePingController.java†L1-L32】
+Public quote and artist APIs are open, while authenticated scopes can be applied to protected endpoints such as `/api/secure`.
-* **Database migrations** – Flyway migrations version and evolve the MySQL schema, ensuring reproducible environments.【F:src/main/resources/db/migration/V1__create_quotes_table.sql†L1-L49】【F:src/main/resources/db/migration/V2__add_spotify_artist_metadata.sql†L1-L36】
+* **Database migrations** – Flyway migrations version and evolve the MySQL schema, ensuring reproducible environments.

 ## Prerequisites